The artist discusses Glory Hole, her latest installation at SPRING/BREAK Art Show

 The urge to act upon our primitive sexual and violent instincts have to be tempered in order to live in society but they are still there in all of us, wanting to be acted upon.
-Because it is unnatural to stifle them, you do inevitably end up with perversions, which make human behavior particularly interesting.
+Because it is unnatural to stifle them, when you do you inevitably end up with perversions, making human behaviour particularly interesting.
 When expressed through art, there is a raw honesty present that feels very human, very unapologetic.

 Should they mean something different for women?